What are Corporate Bonds?

 Bond issuers with poor credit ratings typically pay higher interest rates, as investors require additional compensation for the incremental risk – all else being equal.

-In the U.S., the creditworthiness of publicly-traded companies are rated by three major credit rating agencies:
+In the U.S., the creditworthiness of publicly-traded companies is rated by three major credit rating agencies:

 - Standard & Poor’s (S&P)